victorpoughon/torchlensmaker/roadmap.md

 ## Lower prio

+* make Lens class change the target to center of lens with an argument, i.e. anchors for Lens?
 * improve piecewiseline: implement proper intersect_batch
 * convert / resample between profile shapes
 * faster example notebooks, improve convergence
 * port pulaski code to new lib

+## Make the principal axis X

+* Surface() flips about the Y=X axis, by swapping coordinates
+* Principal axis is now the X axis

+tlm.Offset  :  X, Y offset
+tlm.Gap     :  X only offset (principal axis) tlm.Shift   :  Y only offset (secondary axis) tlm.AbsolutePosition : Absolute positioning, ignore previous stack positioning

+Relative placers can be fixed or use nn.Parameter.

+With clever internal reparametrization or regularization, can implement optimizable gaps with ranges. e.g.:
+- offset with maximum radial distance
+- gap/shift with min/max

+Can combine absolute positioning and relative positioning with constraints to make absolute with constraints